-Group project: There will be one group project at the end of the quarter.
+Group project: There will be one group project during the quarter.
 This will involve students, in groups, analyzing the physical and social risks from climate change in a particular country, analyzing the commitments to reduce emissions made under the Paris Accords, and critically assessing whether these commitments are sufficient given the risks they face.
 Resources will be provided.